openpracticelibrary/openpracticelibrary/src/pages/practice/innersource.md

   organisation that is inspired by the success of the Open Source Software movement.
 A diverse community of practitioners is sharing and refining [patterns at InnerSource commons](https://patterns.innersourcecommons.org/)
+whyDo: >-
-whyDo: I﻿nnerSource promotes collaboration, and code-reuse.
+  I﻿nnerSource promotes collaboration, and code-reuse.
+It opens organisational silos, and facilitates the flow of useful content to those who need it.

   People say it's a useful way to share knowledge, improve code quality, and increase the reach and impact of their work.

+  * Accelerate development and encourage collaboration

+  * Increase transparency and accountability

+  * Enhance employee engagement
 howTo: >-
   T﻿o get started, make it easy for people outside your team to see your source code, and share a guide on how to contribute.